Skip to contents

 What is a CITATION.cff file?

 This format is gaining popularity within the software citation ecosystem.
-Recently, GitHub, Zenodo and Zotero have fully supported this citation format (Druskat 2021).
+GitHub, Zenodo and Zotero have fully supported this citation format (Druskat 2021).

 GitHub support is of special interest:

-Under the hood, cff_write() performs the following tasks:
+Under the hood, cff_write() performs these tasks:

 Modifying your CITATION.cff file